Saaappi/HelpMePlay/README.md

 [<img src="https://i.ibb.co/VTWYW8S/HMPLogo.jpg" width="100%">](https://addons.wago.io/addons/helpmeplay)

 HelpMePlay is a World of Warcraft addon built to automate as many tasks in the game as possible.
-Players should free up their time vendoring items one-by-one, accepting/completing quests, and even selecting dialog options from NPCs.
+Players should free up their time vendoring items one-by-one, accepting/completing quests, and even selecting gossip options from NPCs.

 > *All options are disabled by default!* Use <kbd>/hmp</kbd> to open the options or configure a keybind!